 Review of Le Champlain

-MS Le Champlain cruise ship (launched in 2018) is the second of all six Compagnie du Ponant (CDP) polar expedition vessels.
-Advertised as "expedition yachts", of the same "Explorer-class" series are also the ships Le Laperouse (2018), Le Bougainville (2019), Le Kerguelen (2019), Le Bellot (2020) and Le Jacques Cartier (fka Le Surville) (2020) - all named after famous French sea explorers.
+The 2018-built MS Le Champlain cruise ship is the 2nd of all six Ponant-owned polar expedition vessels.
+Advertised as "expedition yachts", of the same "Explorer-class" series are also the ships Le Laperouse (2018), Le Bougainville (2019), Le Dumont d'Urville (fka Le Kerguelen) (2019), Le Bellot (2020) and Le Jacques Cartier (fka Le Surville) (2020) - all named after famous French sea explorers.

 History - construction and ownership